bmorein1977-dev/capera-portfolio/replit.md

 ## Assessment Management System
 A comprehensive system manages assessment and verification workflows with robust security (role-based authorization, ownership validation, server-side ID enforcement, Zod validation), offering over 40 API endpoints and an Assessor Dashboard.
 It includes a sophisticated assignment tracking system that separates element assignments from actual assessments, ensuring candidates see the correct elements based on their job role.

+## Assessor Workspace
+The Assessor Workspace provides assessors with a real-time view of their allocated candidates, fetching data directly from the candidate_allocations table and filtering out archived users.
+The workspace displays only active, allocated candidates with their associated assessments, replacing previous mock data implementations.
+The system ensures data consistency by querying real database records and properly handling loading states.

 ## Job Roles & Skills Matrix
 The platform features comprehensive job role management with extended fields and multi-client support.
 It includes an admin interface for CRUD operations and element assignment via a dual-column picklist with enhanced level visibility, filtering, and visual indicators.
 When a user is assigned a job role, the system automatically creates assignment records for all linked competence elements, intelligently avoiding duplicates.